real-tonda/tmod_fabric/README.md

 # TMod Fabric

-A basic Fabric mod for Minecraft 1.21.8.
+A server-side Fabric mod for Minecraft 1.21.8.

 ## Features

-- Example block and item
-- Basic crafting recipes
-- Proper mod structure for Fabric 1.21.8
+- Server-side mod structure for Fabric 1.21.8
+- Ready for server-side logic implementation

 ## Building